auttam/easycli/readme.md

 class HelloWorld extends Program {

     main(message, $options){
-        // use user message if supplied from cli let greetMessage = message || "Hello World!";
+        // use default message if message not from the cli let greetMessage = message || "Hello World!";

-        // check for underline options
+        // check for the underline options
         if($options.$has("u", "U", "underline")) {
             greetMessage = `\u001b[4m${greetMessage}\u001b[0m`;
         }

-        // check of color options
+        // check of the color options
         if($options.$has("c", "C", "color")) {
             greetMessage = `\u001b[32m${greetMessage}\u001b[0m`;
         }